Starting a Microbrewery in Ireland

 New Lallemand Wildbrew Sourpitch

-Exciting update from the Lallemand team, we spent some time with the team recently at Drinktec in Munich, this is the first launch of a range of exciting new products, with a pitch rate on this new dried sour yeast of 10g per h/l this is incredible value paired with an excellent new product
+Exciting update from the Lallemand team, we spent some time with the team recently at Drinktec in Munich, this is the first launch of a range of exciting new products, with a pitch rate on this new dried sour bacteria of 10g per h/l this is incredible value paired with an excellent new product

 As sour beer gains more attention in the market, we are thrilled to see brewers both reviving historical sour methods and pushing the boundaries of traditional styles and flavor.
 We meet the Lallemand team at Drinktec and it appears Lallemand Brewing have been listening, and we have something for you.
 Lallemand have developed a product specifically for avant-garde brewers looking to showcase creativity through sour all the while maintaining consistency and quality.